Model-Preserving Adaptive Rounding: Yet Another Quantization Algorithm

 Equations \ref{eqn:powit} and \ref{eqn:powit2} only require the input $x$ and error signal $\frac{d\ell}{dy}$, so we can use a modified backward pass to perform fully-distributed power iteration.
 To speed up convergence, we initialize $H_O, H_I$ with the LDLQ Hessian: $(H_I)_0 \gets H_1, (H_O)_0 \gets I$.
-Empirically, Sketch A converges in $\le 3$ full iterations and takes around 20 GPU-hours for a 10B parameter model and 20M token dataset.
+Empirically, Sketch A converges in $\le 3$ full iterations and takes around 20 GPU-hours for a 10B parameter model and 20M token dataset, although it is possible to significantly fewer sequences without affecting quality.